kevroletin/kevroletin.github.io/_posts/2018-02-17-blockchain-ethereum.markdown

 persons.
 They are in constant search for new features and they deploy new stuff even if it requires their users to update client software.

-Without considering human factor *(or developers factor, don't sure all developers are ordinary humans)*, the biggest difference is that Ethereum implements 2 applications in the single system.
+Without considering human factor *(or developers factor, don't sure if all developers are ordinary humans)*, the biggest difference is that Ethereum implements 2 applications in the single system.
 Remember my point of view on Bitcoin?
 Bitcoin is a distributed banking-like application *(a cryptocurrency)*.